 “Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 If you are managing enterprise finances, you have likely experienced frustration.
-One-third of cross-border payments still take more than one business day to settle.
-With the traditional banking system, global corporations lose $120 billion annually in transaction fees.
-Moreover, the global banking industry is valued at a price-to-book ratio of just 0.9, the lowest of all industries; it signals deeper systemic inefficiencies that directly impact your bottom line.
+Despite technological advancements, approximately 30% of cross-border payments still take more than one business day to settle.
+Traditional banking inefficiencies cost global corporations billions annually in transaction fees.
+Moreover, the global banking industry remains stagnant at a price-to-book ratio of approximately 0.9, the lowest of all industries; this signals deeper systemic inefficiencies that directly impact your bottom line.

 However, Decentralized Finance (DeFi) offers a compelling alternative.
-With this DeFi ecosystem, you can eliminate intermediaries for near-instantaneous settlements.
-Institutional total value locked in DeFi climbed to $42 billion in 2024 as banks and asset managers recognized its potential for treasury operations.
+DeFi ecosystems eliminate intermediaries, enabling near-instantaneous settlements.
+Total Value Locked (TVL) in DeFi protocols stabilized around $60 billion in early 2025, as banks and asset managers recognized its potential for treasury operations.
 The question for enterprise leaders today is not whether to explore DeFi, but how to implement it strategically.
 That is why in today’s blog, we are going to explain the benefits & challenges of implementing DeFi for enterprises.

 Key Takeaways